Melatonin - Time to bed

 1) Boil milk with 10 grams of cumin seeds and licorice and have it at night after dinner.

-While cumin (Jeeraka in Sanskrit) has a good amount of melatonin which improves your sleep cycle, it is also anti-congestive and is rich in essential oils which helps in treating cold and flu.
+Cumin (Jeeraka in Sanskrit) has a good amount of melatonin which is one of the herbal remedies for sleep.
+It is also anti-congestive and is rich in essential oils which helps in treating cold and flu.
 The presence of riboflavin, vitamin B6 and niacin in cumin regularizes brain function too.

 Milk is known to contain tryptophan which produces serotonin in the brain.
-Serotonin is a calmness-boosting hormone which provides us restful sleep.
+Serotonin is a calmness-boosting hormone which provides us with restful sleep.
 In Ayurveda, milk is called the elixir par excellence.
-Milk also regulates Kapha dosha in the body that is needed for proper sleep.
+Milk also regulates Kapha dosha in the body which is needed for proper sleep.

 2) Mix 10 grams of Triphala Churna with honey and have it after dinner